boutell/tome/README.md

 ## Status

 * Alpha quality.
-I'm using it to write it, so I'll probably know pretty quick if it's a hot mess, but you should definitely use
-`git` and watch out for surprises.
+I'm using it to write it, so I'll probably know pretty quick if it's a hot mess, but you should definitely use `git` and watch out for surprises.

 ## Plan

 * Bootstrap this very quickly into something I can stand to use to edit JavaScript, just enough to work on it and see the problems.
 DONE
+  (sorta; shows me what I can't live without)
 * Fix the flicker.
 DONE
 * Undo.
 DONE
 * Redo
+* Refactor such that this doesn't all have to be one file, and I can use the core editor for things like editing the content of a "Find" field
 * Find
 * Find and Replace
 * Comment toggling